 - to develop a comprehensive profile of the homeless population with data system(s) to support evaluation, monitoring, and continuous improvement in a homeless system of care

-- to undertake research in order to better understand the particular circumstances and characteristics of homeless people in Winnipeg
+- to undertake research in order to better understand the particular experiences, needs and demographic characteristics of those experiencing or at risk of homelessness in Winnipeg

 Strategies planned to assist with these goals: